matrix-org/matrix-spec-proposals/proposals/3325-upgrading-invite-only-rooms.md

 is public as well, so users in the old room are able to join the new room freely.

-However, if the new room are only accessible to invited users (which will usually be the case when the original room was only accessible to invited users), users will need to be invited to the new room, which means that the person who upgrades the room will need to send out many invites.
+However, if the new room is only accessible to invited users (which will usually be the case when the original room was only accessible to invited users), users will need to be invited to the new room, which means that the person who upgrades the room will need to send out many invites.